 New Hire Essential Documents

-The New Hire Essential Documents below should be sent to HR along with the Personnel Action Form.
+The new hire essential documents below should be sent to HR along with the Personnel Action Form.
 To locate the Personnel Action Form, please log into MyUWF and enter Personnel Action Form in the search box.
+A new hire's essential documents must be received in Human Resources (Building 20E) before they can be placed on the payroll system.
+Please refer to the 2019 Payroll Calendar for Personnel Action Form bi-weekly deadlines.

 - Additional Employee Processing Information